LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Implementation Detail

+\textbf{Pretrained Models.} Following the approach used by Mix-of-Show~\cite{gu2023mixofshow}, we select Chilloutmix\footnote{https://huggingface.co/windwhinny/chilloutmix} as the pre-trained model for crafting real-world concept images.
+For anime concepts, Anything-v4\footnote{https://huggingface.co/xyn-ai/anything-v4.0} serves as the chosen pre-trained model.
+To ensure equitable comparisons among different methods, all comparative analyses involving training-based methods, such as Cones2~\cite{cones2} and Mix-of-Show~\cite{gu2023mixofshow}, utilize these specified pre-trained models, guaranteeing uniformity in evaluation criteria.
+For inpainting-based models, specifically Anydoor~\cite{chen2023anydoor} (which refines Stable Diffusion v2.1) and Paint by Example~\cite{yang2023paint} (which refines Stable Diffusion 1.4), we adhere to their official models.

+\textbf{Evaluation metrics.} In our multi-concept generation task, we crop each foreground concept within the generated images, while using the entire image for the background.
+We compute the image similarity for each target concept individually and then calculate the average value.
+In addition, we extract every concept token $V$ in local prompt $P^{i}$ and substitute it with the concept's class name before computing the textual similarity.
+The final score is the average of these similarity values.

-\textbf{Baseline Implementation Detail.} For \textbf{Cones2}\cite{cones2}, we utilize the official implementation provided at the repository\footnote{https://github.com/ali-vilab/Cones-V2}.
-The specified training configurations are a batch size of 4, a learning rate of 5e-6, and a total of 4000 training steps.
+\textbf{Baseline Implementation Detail.} For \textbf{Cones2}~\cite{cones2}, we utilize the official implementation provided at the repository\footnote{https://github.com/ali-vilab/Cones-V2}.
+The training configurations specified include a batch size of 4, a learning rate of 5e-6, and a total of 4000 training steps.
+This setup requires approximately 10-15 minutes to execute on a single NVIDIA A100 GPU.
 To ensure consistency across experiments, we employ the same seed for image generation.
-Given that \textbf{Paint by Example}\cite{yang2023paint}\footnote{https://github.com/Fantasy-Studio/Paint-by-Example} and \textbf{Anydoor}\cite{chen2023anydoor}\footnote{https://github.com/ali-vilab/AnyDoor} focus exclusively on real object inpainting, we ensure a fair comparison by limiting the comparison to real-world concepts.
+Given that \textbf{Paint by Example}~\cite{yang2023paint}\footnote{https://github.com/Fantasy-Studio/Paint-by-Example} and \textbf{Anydoor}~\cite{chen2023anydoor}\footnote{https://github.com/ali-vilab/AnyDoor} focus exclusively on real object inpainting, we ensure a fair comparison by limiting the comparison to real-world concepts.
 Specifically, our approach involves initially generating the background image using our model with the same prompt and seeds, while omitting the foreground prompts.
 Subsequently, their models are employed to introduce the foreground concepts.
-For \textbf{Mix-of-Show}\cite{gu2023mixofshow}, we utilize the same LoRAs for both real-world and anime concepts.
-We apply their gradient fusion technique\footnote{https://github.com/TencentARC/Mix-of-Show/tree/research\_branch} separately to each concept type.
+For \textbf{Mix-of-Show}~\cite{gu2023mixofshow}, we utilize the same LoRAs for both real-world and anime concepts.
+We apply their gradient fusion technique\footnote{https://github.com/TencentARC/Mix-of-Show/tree/research\_branch} to integrate all of the LoRAs into the base model.
 Consistency across experiments is ensured by using the same seed for image generation, allowing for a direct comparison of outcomes.